theopensystemslab/planx-new/doc/how-to/how-to-add-allow-list-variables.md

   Add your variable to this array.

-  *It is worth noting here that variables should be added in alphabetical order and relate to a respective passport variable*
+  > [!IMPORTANT]
+  > *Only passport variables that store non-personally-identifiable values should be added to the allow list.
+Sensitive or personally-identifiable data should **never** be tracked or exposed via analytics.*

   With both arrays now populated with the new variable we can now add them to our database views in Hasura
 ### Step 2 - Adding variables to Hasura Views